nolliechyTW/WIL/Leetcode/Graph/210. Course Schedule II/README.md

 > - Finish by giving space and run-time complexity
 > - Discuss any pros and cons of the solution

-V represents the number of vertices and E represents the number of edges.
+V represents the number of vertices(the number of courses) and E represents the number of edges(the number of prerequisites).

-- Time Complexity: O(V + E)
+- Time Complexity: O(V + E); as both the courses and their relationships (prerequisites) are processed once
-- Space Complexity: O(V + E)
+- Space Complexity: O(V + E); the graph uses O(V+E) space, as it stores a list of dependents for each course.
+In the worst case, it might store every prerequisite relationship